//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 NAESE is a show for people who make and love electronic sound.
 The floor is the heart of the show, and it's designed to be a welcoming, engaging, and inclusive space for discovery.

-We've strategized a lot about how to make the floor a great experience for everyone.
-The result is a set of principles and policies that guide how we design the floor's flow and manage the show.
 We want to make sure the floor is a place where attendees can have meaningful interactions with makers and their work, without feeling overwhelmed or excluded.

 Who fits